umass-compsci-220/public-materials/homework/05-streams-and-series/README.md

 3. Write a function `derivSeries` that takes a stream of coefficients for the series $s(x)$, and returns a stream of coefficients for the derivative $s^\prime(x)$.
 For example, given $1+2x+3x^2+\ldots$ the result will be $2+6x+\ldots$

-4. Write a function `coeff` that takes a stream of coefficients for the series $s(x)$ and a natural number $n$, and returns the array of coefficients of $s(x)$, up to and including that of order $n$.
+4. Write a function `coeff` that takes a stream of coefficients for the series $s(x)$ and a natural number $n$, and returns the array of coefficients of $s(x)$, up to and including that of order (degree) $n$.
 If the stream has fewer coefficients, return as many as there are.

 5. Write a function `evalSeries` that takes a stream of coefficients for the series $s(x)$, and a natural number $n$, and returns a closure.
-When called with a real number $x$, this closure will return the sum of all terms of $s(x)$ up to and including the term of order $n$.
+When called with a real number $x$, this closure will return the sum of all terms of $s(x)$ up to and including the term of degree $n$.

 6. Write a function `applySeries` that takes a function `f` and a value `v` and returns the stream representing the infinite series $s(x)$ where $a_0 = v$, and $a_{k + 1}= f(a_k)$, for all $k ≥ 0$.